 Leaving the Matrix Behind

-For decades, research has shown the most important factor in job satisfaction is not money, but #autonomy.
-Autonomy makes us more productive, reduces turnover, and may even reduce the risk of heart attacks.
-When employers allow their employees to make decisions and choices, they demonstrate confidence in their skills and #empower them to take ownership of their part of the business.
+For decades, research has shown the most important factor in job satisfaction is not money, but autonomy.
+Autonomy makes us more productive, reduces turnover, and may even cut the risk of heart attacks.
+When employers allow their employees to make decisions and choices, they demonstrate confidence in their skills and empower them to take ownership of their part of the business.
 Like Neo, we prefer the risks and expectations that come with responsibility rather than the security of being told what to do.

 Consider autonomous teams.
 If you have a group of reservationists or maintenance employees, encourage them to work as a team to set goals, implement policies, and solve problems.
 Building a healthy team that is by necessity made up of individuals can be tricky.
 Myers-Briggs team-building workshops can help team members value and use each other’s contributions and strengths.